 A purpose-built and designed capital city, Canberra has long been the repository for our national treasures.
 It’s a place where nature intrudes elegantly into designed urban spaces.
 Canberra boasts exciting boutique precincts, gastronomic highlights and cultural must-dos that belie its small size – all just a three-hour drive from Sydney or 40 minutes by plane.

-Hip hotels abound from chic new architectural masterpieces to heritage-listed splendor and even a wildlife lodge where you can stay overnight with the animals right outside your room.
+Hip hotels abound from chic new architectural masterpieces to heritage-listed splendour and even a wildlife lodge where you can stay overnight with the animals right outside your room.

 NewActon, an innovative cultural precinct, is one of the new ‘cool’ areas and like the popular Braddon dining and retail strip, has put the city on the map for design, creativity and originality with a variety of dining and bar options as well as trendy galleries and homewares shops.